-The acute and chronic numeric water quality hardness based targets for dissolved copper and total recoverable aluminum are described in 20.6.4.900(I)(1) and (2) NMAC(2).
-The use specific numeric targets for total mercury are described in 20.6.4.900(J)(1) NMAC(2).
+The acute and chronic numeric water quality hardness-dependent targets for dissolved copper and total recoverable aluminum are described in 20.6.4.900(I)(1) and (2) NMAC.
+The use specific numeric targets for total mercury are described in 20.6.4.900(J)(1) NMAC.